tejaskannan/smart-tv-keyboard-leakage/README.md

 ```

 ### Attack Results on Users
 The examples in this section assume that you are displaying the results from the files in the Google Drive folder containing the outputs for all users.
 If you wish to use your own results, there are two options.
 First, you can run the attack on all users for every data type (this can take some time and requires downloading all videos).
 Second, you can run the attack on *some* users and copy the results from the remaining using the Google Drive.
-In this second case, you will need a single folder containing all of the `subject-X` directories.
+In this second case, you will need a single folder containing all of the `subject-X` directories (following the file structure of the `Box` drive shown above).

 #### Credit Cards
 The file `user_ccn_recovery.py` displays the results for the top-`K` accuracy on both credit card numbers and full details.
 The outputs are similar to those from emulation.
 The command below is an example for how to run this script.